yandex-cloud/docs/en/managed-greenplum/pricing/index.md

 * Storage allocated for clusters.

    * You can only order local SSD storage (`local-ssd`) for clusters with two master hosts:
       {% if product == "yandex-cloud" %}* For Intel Cascade Lake: In 100 GB increments.{% endif %}
       * For Intel Ice Lake: In {{ local-ssd-v3-step }} increments.
-   * You can only order storage on non-replicated SSDs (`network-ssd-nonreplicated`) in increments of 93 GB for clusters with two master hosts.
+   * You can only order storage on non-replicated SSDs (`network-ssd-nonreplicated`) in 93 GB increments for clusters with two master hosts.

 * Space used by DB backups in excess of the storage amount specified for the cluster.